5 of the Best 55+ Communities in Texas

 What is a 55+ community?

-55+ communities are intentionally planned housing developments for those of retirement and pre-retirement age.
-Their most notable feature is that they restrict who can live there based on age.
-Residents typically have to meet the 55+ requirement in order to purchase a home, however, there can be exceptions, depending on your circumstances and the community’s guidelines.
+Residents typically have to meet the 55+ requirement to purchase a home.
+However, there can be exceptions, depending on your circumstances and the community’s guidelines.
 For example, a younger spouse or an adult child (18 or over) moving with you may not need to meet the age requirement.

 What are the most popular retirement cities in Texas?

-According to Retirable, some of the most popular or best cities in Texas for retired or older Americans include:
+According to U.S. News & World Report, some of the most popular or best cities in Texas for retired or older Americans include:

 Why seniors choose Texas

-There are many reasons why Texas is an appealing destination for Americans making a move to retire or to downsize in anticipation of retirement.
+There are many reasons why Texas is an appealing destination for Americans making a move to retire or to downsize.
 Some of the most notable include:

 - Lower cost of living during retirement

-- Low taxes to help stretch Social Security, pensions, IRA and reduce homeownership costs
+- Low taxes that help stretch Social Security, pensions, and IRA and reduce homeownership costs

 - Mild winters